LivePersonInc/knowledge-center-archive/pages/documents/Data & Reporting/Report Builder/report-builder-overview.md

 * Combine existing KPIs to create new ways of measuring success through custom dashboards and visualizations
 * Schedule reports in order to receive regular updates by email

-Reports are refreshed throughout the day, every eight hours.
-The first data update takes place every morning, between 07:00 and 08:00 in the farm’s time zone.
-After each update, the reports display the data collected up to 6 hours earlier.
+## Freshness of data

+As an offline business intelligence decision support tool, the Report Builder is updated periodically with recent activity that took place on your LiveEngage account.
+The data refresh process takes place three times a day.
+The first update runs every morning before 8 AM in the account timezone (according to the data center in which the account is stored), and includes data accumulated up to midnight the same day.
+For example, on Wednesday at 8 AM, Report Builder will show data updated to the Tuesday at 11:59 PM.
+The following updates run every 8 hours and these updates include data accumulated from up to 6 hours before the start time of this process.

 **Please note:** Every LiveEngage account sits on one of our three farms.
 Your account’s farm is indicated in the account URL, for example: [https://z1.le.liveperson.net/a/19935036/](https://z1.le.liveperson.net/a/19935036/)